yegor256/blog/_posts/2018/sep/2018-09-18-fear-of-coupling.md

 I would like to ensure that nobody touches them after I implement them.
 You get the sarcasm, right?

+{% quote Polymorphism makes sofware more fragile ... to make it more robust! %}

 This may sound like a joke, but I have heard this argument many times.
 They say that "it's better to be completely sure two pieces work together, instead of relying on the damn polymorphism and then spending hours debugging something